How do I know if I am ready for therapy?

 Will our conversations remain confidential?

 The relationship between a client and a therapist is protected by law.
-Information can’t be disclosed without written consent, except in the following situations:
+Information can’t be disclosed without written consent, unless the following conditions exist:

 - I have reason to suspect past or present abuse or neglect of children, adults or elders, for which I am required by law to report this to the appropriate authorities.